Altus Director and Cloudera Manager Usage

 Ensuring Consistency of Virtual Instance Groups

 All instances in a virtual instance group must have identical roles assigned to them, with identical role configurations, in order to enable cluster modifications in Cloudera Director.
-When using Cloudera Director 2.4 and above with Cloudera Manager and CDH 5.11 and above, you can change role assignments and role configurations in Cloudera Manager, but you must ensure that all instances in a given virtual instance group are configured identically.
+When using Cloudera Director 2.4 and above with Cloudera Manager and CDH 5.11 and above, you can change role assignments, role configurations, and cloud provider settings in Cloudera Manager, but you must ensure that all instances in a given virtual instance group are configured identically.
 Cloudera Director will then propagate any changes you make in Cloudera Manager back into the cluster's instance templates.

 If you make changes to an instance that create role assignments or configurations different from those of other instances in the virtual instance group, Cloudera Director will detect the inconsistency and will flag the virtual instance group in the Cloudera Director UI, identifying which instance is inconsistent what the inconsistencies are.
 You will not be able to grow that instance group until the inconsistency is fixed.